Donate

 Tennessee Denies Voting Rights to Over 470,000 Citizens

-Tennessee has the country’s highest rate of disenfranchisement for both Black and Latinx Americans.
+Tennessee has the country’s highest rate of disenfranchisement for both Black and Latino Americans.

 Texas

-Texas Should Restore Voting Rights to Over 450,000 Citizens
+Texas Should Restore Voting Rights to Nearly Half a Million Citizens

 Related Resources